 Recruit a Cornerstone Student or Alum

-You are invited to post your internship or job postings on Handshake, our online career platform.
-Employers can share opportunities exclusively with Cornerstone or you can opt to share with a larger population from colleges/universities such as Aquinas College, Central Michigan University and the University of Michigan who also utilize Handshake.
-Your reach is up to you depending on your recruitment needs.
+You are invited to post your job, internship or volunteer opportunity on our online platform called Handshake.
+Organizations can share opportunities exclusively with Cornerstone or you can opt to share with a larger population from other Christian colleges/universities and state institutions.
+More than 500 schools use Handshake—your reach is up to you depending on your recruitment needs.

 Frequently Asked Questions